olliverberry/datadog-sales-training/aws-integration/README.md

     * An environment variable called AWS_REGION with the AWS Region to create the AWS Stack in.

 ## Running the workflows
 With the Github Environment created, we can start to use the actions to deploy our AWS resources.
 Navigate to the `Actions` tab in your forked repository and click on the `create aws resources` workflow.
 Once on the `create aws resources` workflow page, select `Run workflow` and choose the Github Environment previously created.
-Additionally, specify the number of IAM users to create.
+Additionally, specify the number of IAM users to create and EC2 instances to create.

 When you no longer need the resources in AWS, run the `delete aws resources` workflow targeting the Github Environment that was used when running the `create aws resources` workflow.